This course is worth 12 Pro-D hours.

-This Administration & Management for Child Care (AMCC) training program provides an overview of all aspects of leadership development, and is great for ECE leaders who want to improve or expand on their program’s operations.
-This course is only recommended for experienced leaders who thrive in a self-guided learning environment.
+This Administration & Management for Child Care (AMCC) training program provides an overview of all aspects of leadership development.
+It’s ideal for experienced leaders who are looking to improve or expand on their program’s operations, as well as students looking to become child care leaders in BC.

 This self-led 12-hour course includes video modules and quizzes as well as reflection questions/exercises to help you tailor the learnings to your own program.
 You can take the modules at your leisure, but you must pass all module quizzes to receive your certificate.

-As part of the course, students also receive a one-year subscription to our WCCRC Administration & Management for Child Care Knowledge Base.
+As part of the course, you’ll also receive a three-month subscription to our WCCRC Administration & Management Knowledge Base.

 What’s in the WCCRC Knowledge Base?